 In California, the Attorney General has primary responsibility for supervising charities, charitable trusts, and professional fundraisers that solicit donations on their behalf.
 The Attorney General’s oversight involves protecting charitable assets and donations for their intended use, prohibiting deceptive or coercive charitable solicitations, and ensuring compliance with the charitable organization’s governing documents, such as the articles of incorporation or trust documents.
 To this end, the Attorney General investigates charitable organizations and fundraisers and brings administrative and legal enforcement actions against them.
-See the Charities home page and links on the right for more details about specific programs, laws, forms and the Registry Verification Search tool.
+See the Charities home page and links on the right for more details about specific programs, laws, forms and the Registry Search Tool.

 The Attorney General encourages the public to file complaints regarding a charity or charitable solicitation using the Complaint Form (Form CT-9) available below.